Bah, Humduck! A Looney Tunes Christmas: Plot

 Daffy locks himself in his vault to sleep safely, but the Ghosts of Christmas Past (portrayed by Granny and Tweety) appears, taking him back to his childhood at the Lucky Duck Orphanage, where he was ignored every Christmas, explaining his unhappy demeanor and how his store got its name.
 The Ghost of Christmas Present (portrayed by Yosemite Sam) then appears, scolding Daffy for mistreating his employees and warning him that if he doesn't change, his future will be bleak.
 The ghost shows Elmer Fudd sleeping on the street due to Daffy's workload, Marvin grieving his inability to visit his home planet, and Porky with his daughter Priscilla.
 Daffy begins to feel emotion, not guilt, and pleads with Bugs to hide him from the final ghost.
 After a reenactment, Daffy is left alone with the Ghost of Christmas Yet to Come (portrayed by the Tasmanian Devil).

 The Ghost shows Daffy his future, revealing his greed caused his death.
-At his grave, Porky tells Priscilla that Daffy tried to name himself heir, which was illegal, forcing the Lucky Duck Superstore to close and employees to lose jobs but enjoy Christmas with family.
+At his grave, Porky tells Priscilla that Daffy tried to name himself heir, which was illegal, forcing the Lucky Duck Superstore to close and employees to lose jobs but enjoy Christmas with their families.
 Priscilla, staying longer, confesses she never hated Daffy and understands loneliness during holidays.
 She promises to visit his grave every Christmas, leaving cookies.
 Her kindness melts Daffy's coldness, and his heart breaks when he realizes his greed hid his true wish for family.
 Daffy vows to be kinder as the Ghost of Christmas Yet to Come departs.

 Returning to the present, he begins reparations by waking Elmer, promising him a paid vacation.
 He makes Porky store manager, gives Marvin a rocket to Mars, hires Playboy Penguin, and gifts his employees, offering raises and vacations.
 He briefly worries about recovering costs, but it fades when Priscilla calls him "Uncle Daffy", fulfilling his wish to belong.
 The Ghosts of Christmas watch happily, pleased with their success.